 Architecture, sculpture and painting.

-Indian architecture can be studies under the following:
+Indian architecture can be studied under the following:

 - Pre-historic architecture